OctopusDeploy/docs/docs/tenants/tenant-tags.md

 Let's look at an Example tag set design :

 - **Importance (VIP, Standard, Trial):** concerned with classifying tenants so they can be found easily.
-- **Hosting Region (West US, East US 2):** concerned with how the tenant software is hosted - read more about this in our [guide](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).
+- **Hosting Region (West US, East US 2):** concerned with how the tenant software is hosted - read more about this in our [tenant infrastructure](/docs/tenants/tenant-infrastructure.md) section.
 - **Release ring (Alpha, Beta, Stable):** concerned with when the tenant's applications are upgraded in relationship to other tenants - read more about this in our [guide](/docs/tenants/guides/multi-tenant-region/deploying-to-release-ring.md).

 This kind of tag set design will make it easier for each different class of Octopus user to understand which tags apply to their area, and the impact it will have on your tenanted deployments.